A shop vac and cyclone corral, plus a handy sanding station

 Finishing up

-Install the iVac switch to the right panel beneath the sander platform, and feed the vacuum cord through to plug it in.
-(See the Buyer’s Guide on page 62 for details on the fittings used to connect the cyclone, vacuum, and downdraft table.)
-Now, plug the tool into the iVac switch so that it activates the vacuum.
-The left panel provides plenty of real estate for hanging a dustpan and brush, clipping on a push broom, or mounting dust collection fittings and other clean-up necessities.
+Install the iVac switch on your stacked dust collection cart to the right panel beneath the sander platform, and feed the vacuum cord through to plug it in.
+(See the Buyer’s Guide below for details on the fittings used to connect the cyclone, vacuum, and downdraft table.)
+Now, plug the tool into the iVac switch so that it activates the shop vac dust collection.
+The left panel provides plenty of real estate for hanging a dustpan and brush, clipping on a push broom, or mounting workshop dust collection fittings and other clean-up necessities.